rusty-electron/dnn-captcha-solver/simple-numerical-5-digit/readme.md

 # simple numerical captcha solver

-A very simple deep (not really) neural network implemented in tensorflow 2 that uses the [LeNet architecture][lenet-link] to solve easy numerical captchas, by default the scripts assume that you have 5 digits in the input image but it can be explicitly specified.
+A very simple deep (not really) neural network implemented in tensorflow 2 that uses the [LeNet architecture][1] to solve easy numerical captchas, by default the scripts assume that you have 5 digits in the input image but it can be explicitly specified.

 ## directory structure